gapan/xroma/README.md

 values (range 0-255), but you can also get it in hexadecimal format and even in HSV (Hue, Saturation, Value) format.

-The name xroma comes from the greek word chroma, which means color.
-The "ch" part is actually written with an X in greek, which is not pronounced like an english X, but rather somewhat like the "ch" sound in chroma.
+The name xroma comes from the greek word chroma (χρώμα), which means color.
+The "ch" part is actually written with an X in greek, which is not pronounced like an english X, but rather somewhat like the "ch" sound in chroma (IPA: /ˈxɾoma/).

 ## Example Usage